dicruzcar/Conway-s-game-of-life/README.md

 <kbd>↑</kbd> doubles the FPS, up to a maximum of 144 FPS (120 might be enough, due to current frame rate multiples).
 <kbd>↓</kbd> halves the FPS, down to a minimum of 1 FPS.

+#### World Modes

+Currently, there are two available modes: **normal** and **torus**.

+- **Normal mode**: The world has fixed edges.
+Cells outside the grid boundaries are ignored when calculating the next state.
+- **Torus mode**: The world wraps around like a torus.
+Cells at the edges consider opposite-edge cells as neighbors, creating a continuous space.

 #### Console

+**⚠️ This mode has not been tested or updated to support recent changes and may not work as expected.
+A reimplementation is planned, as the current version had poor performance and was not displayed correctly the last time it was tested (a few years ago...)**

 The console mode it's different from the GUI mode, it puts randomly the alive cells and starts the simulation.